 So, this is how I did it…

-- I’m sure this just adds insult to injury for those of you who want to vomit at the thought of sprouts, but I like them when they go all soft and mushy.
+1. I’m sure this just adds insult to injury for those of you who want to vomit at the thought of sprouts, but I like it when they go all soft and mushy.
 I’m not an al dente kinda gal.
-So, the Brussels go into a pan of boiling water for 10 minutes, if you’re normal – but for the freaks like me who have a thing for the mush, I’d give it 15.
+So, the Brussels go into a pan of boiling water for 10 minutes, if you’re normal – but I’d give it 15.

 250g Prepared or Trimmed Brussels Sprouts – Grower’s Selection Trimmed Sprouts – £1 – ASDA